Quirima

 Quirima (or Kirima) is a town and municipality in the province of Malanje (Malange) in Angola.
 It covers an area of 10077 km2 and its population as of 2014 is 21,134 inhabitants.

+Geography

 Quirima is bordered to the north by the municipality of Cambundi-Catembo, to the east by the municipality of Cacolo, to the south by the municipality of Cuemba, and to the west by the municipality of Luquembo.

 The municipality contains the comunas (communes) of Quirima and Sauter.